merenlab/merenlab.org/tutorials/infant-gut/index.md

 Here we have multiple independent sources of information we could use, including (1) the organization of contigs based on hierarchical clustering analysis, (2) per-contig taxonomy estimated from the gene-level taxonomic annotations by Centrifuge, and (3) results from the original publication from Sharon et al., in which authors did a very careful job to identify every genome in the dataset (even resolving the *Staphylococcus* pangenome, which is extremely hard for automatic binning approaches that work with a single co-assembly).
 So these are the things we can build upon for a modest comparison.

-To include binning results in this framework, we could import each {% include ARTIFACT name="collection" text="collection" %} into the {% include ARTIFACT name="profile-db" text="profile database" %} the way we imported CONCOCT.
-But unfortunately at any given time there could only be one {% include ARTIFACT name="collection" text="collection" %} that can be displayed in the interface.
+To include binning results in this framework, we could import each {% include ARTIFACT name="collection" %} into the {% include ARTIFACT name="profile-db" text="profile database" %} the way we imported CONCOCT.
+But unfortunately at any given time there could only be one {% include ARTIFACT name="collection" %} that can be displayed in the interface.
 Luckily there are other things we can do.
-For instance, as a workaround, we can merge all binning results into a single file, and use that file as an {% include ARTIFACT name="misc-data-layers" text="'additional data file'" %} to visualize them in the {% include ARTIFACT name="interactive" text="interactive" %} interface.
+For instance, as a workaround, we can merge all binning results into a single file, and use that file as an {% include ARTIFACT name="misc-data-layers" text="'additional data file'" %} to visualize them in the {% include ARTIFACT name="interactive" %} interface.

-Anvi'o has a {% include PROGRAM name="anvi-script-merge-collections" text="script to merge multiple files from external binning results into a single merged file" %} (don't ask why):
+Anvi'o has a script called {% include PROGRAM name="anvi-script-merge-collections" %} to merge multiple files from external binning results into a single merged file (don't ask why):

 ``` bash
 anvi-script-merge-collections -c CONTIGS.db \